Chianti Wine: The Pride of Tuscany

 Aging & Classifications of Chianti

-As Sangiovese (the main grape in Chianti) ages it becomes more savory, loses color and its tannins soften.
+As Sangiovese (Chianti’s main grape) grows, it becomes savory, loses color, and softens its tannins.
 But only the best wines can age over a long period of time.
 Here are some labelling terms that you might see on either Chianti or Chianti Classico wines.

 • Chianti: Aged for 6 months.
 Young, simple, tart, and fresh.